-The Ampfield Market (est 2000) is now celebrating it's 17th successful year.
-The Market is always on the first Saturday of the month excluding August which is a holiday month.
+The Market is always on the first Saturday of the month excluding January and August which are holiday months.
 It takes place in Ampfield Village Hall (SO51 9BJ), between 10am and 12 noon.
+Parking and admission are free.

 Ampfield is part of a greater heritage area, which spreads across Hursley, Otterbourne, North Baddesley and Romsey.